antonjim-te/thousandeyes-splunk-integrations-workshop/docs/README.md

 ## Prerequisites

-To prepare for this Hackathon:
+To prepare for this Workshop:

 - Have accounts for:
     - [Bruno](https://www.usebruno.com)